-• Either two years' study of a single foreign language, including American Sign Language (through the ASL 2501 level or higher) or LIN 4409 and one year's study of a single foreign language through the 1150 level or higher.
+• Either one year's study of a single foreign language, including American Sign Language, or LIN 4409

-3. Only two ALS or LIN courses at the 1000-2000 level will be accepted for credit toward the major.
+3. Only two LIN courses at the 1000-2000 level will be accepted for credit toward the major.

 Students majoring in linguistics may not use the ALS rubric toward fulfillment of the College of Arts and Sciences Exploratory Requirement.